-While there a broad range of metrics that can be measured on a client’s website there are a few things which every PR campaign should be focussed on above anything else.
+While there is a broad range of metrics that can be measured on a client’s website there are a few things which every PR campaign should be focussed on above anything else.

-There are a number of algorithms which Google uses to asses where to place a website within its ranking, links are still considered to be the biggest factor in determining whether you’ll get close to top spot.
+There are a number of algorithms which Google uses to asses where to place a website within its ranking, links are still considered to be an important factor in determining whether you’ll get close to top spot.

-· Referrals and organic traffic – Increasing organic traffic is essentially job one when it comes to a digital strategy as this is the number of people naturally finding your client’s website while carrying out a search.
+· Referrals and organic traffic – Increasing organic traffic is essentially job one when it comes to a digital strategy as this is the number of people naturally finding your website while carrying out a search.
 The more authoritative the website the more organic traffic it will generate.
-And if your PR activity is generating a healthy amount of links as well then you would expect to see traffic from those links (referrals) increasing as well
+If your PR activity is generating a healthy amount of links as well then you would expect to see traffic from those links (referrals) increasing as well

 Whether it’s the Barcelona Principles, an Integrated Evaluation Framework or the PESO model, most agencies measure their campaigns in a slightly different, if ever more digital way.

 Measuring success and business impact is essential if PR is to become the boardroom priority, and it should be the responsibility of the industry to understand this importance and for clients to completely understand how an agency will measure success before signing on the dotted line.